How to Quickly Delete Duplicate Photos on an iPhone: 5 Methods

 You can search by month, year, city, state, business name, category, events, and more.
 For example, it’s reasonable to assume that duplicates are typically saved in the same month — we’ll show you how to use it to your advantage.

 Step 2.
 Type one or more keywords related to the subject of the duplicated photos.
-For example, you can look up photos of “cats” or specify a month where duplicates were more likely, such as when you took a vacation.
+For example, you can look up photos of “Dog” or specify a month where duplicates were more likely, such as when you took a vacation.

 Step 3.
 Once you find your duplicates, tap Select and tap the duplicates you want to delete (make sure to leave at least one copy).
 Then, tap the trash icon in the bottom right corner.
 When prompted, press Delete Photos again to confirm the action.